 Texas Recycling, celebrating its 30th anniversary in 2022, plans to remain an active member of the Jubilee Park Community.
 Litman hopes the community center will “continue to provide residents with resources to live better lives.
 Living productively with job options nearby has strengthened the community.”
 Texas Recycling is looking forward to being a part of that.

 About Texas Recycling

 Founded in 1992 by the Litman family, Texas Recycling is a leader in the Dallas/Fort Worth area for value-added, quality commercial recycling.
 Their South Dallas operation fills more than 225,000 square feet of manufacturing and warehouse space.
 This location brings paper, newspaper, office paper, corrugated cardboard, aluminum cans, and industrial metal recycling to an area in D/FW that did not have this opportunity previously.
 Texas Recycling believes in delivering uncompromised customer service to its clients and developing strong ties with the community.

 About the Texas Recycling Buy Back Center

 As the largest family-owned and –operated paper recycling and multi-material buyback center in D/FW, Texas Recycling collects and ships millions of pounds of scrap materials to domestic and international consumers each month.
 The Buy Back Center accepts paper, newspaper, office paper, cardboard, and aluminum cans.
 The Buy Back Center is open to the public on weekdays near Fair Park and Downtown Dallas, at 1420 S. Barry Ave., Dallas, TX 75223.
-To learn more call Texas Recycling at 214-357-0262 or visit the Texas Recycling website at texasrecycling.com.
+To learn more call Texas Recycling in Dallas at 214-357-0262 or visit the Texas Recycling website at texasrecycling.com.